 Drive time: Just under 2 hours

-Even if theme parks aren’t your thing, a visit to Orlando is still one of the best day trips from Clearwater.
+Even if theme parks aren’t your thing, a visit to Orlando (without the theme parks) is still one of the best day trips from Clearwater.
 The drive is still under two hours each way and you can check out a good amount of this large city in between.

-Orlando is home to some great museums (like these worthwhile World War II sites in and around Orlando), endless shopping and dining opportunities, beautiful parks and gardens, tons of craft breweries, and professional basketball.
+Orlando is home to some great museums (like these worthwhile World War II sites in and around Orlando), endless shopping and dining opportunities, beautiful parks and gardens, tons of craft breweries, professional basketball, and even a brand new beer spa!

 Don’t want to visit the theme parks but still want to experience some of their magic?
 Check out the totally free eat-shop-play districts of Disney Springs and Universal CityWalk.
 There is so much fun to be had in Orlando.